GabeScott/standard-works-vault/General Conference/2011 April - Opportunities to Do Good.md

 There is a hymn about the Lord’s invitation to this work that I have sung since I was a little boy.
 In my childhood I paid more attention to the happy tune than to the power of the words.
 I pray that you will feel the lyrics in your hearts today.
 Let’s listen to the words again:

-Have I done any good in the world today?
+>Have I done any good in the world today?

-Have I helped anyone in need?
+>Have I helped anyone in need?

-Have I cheered up the sad and made someone feel glad?
+>Have I cheered up the sad and made someone feel glad?

-If not, I have failed indeed.
+>If not, I have failed indeed.

-Has anyone’s burden been lighter today
+>Has anyone’s burden been lighter today

-Because I was willing to share?
+>Because I was willing to share?

-Have the sick and the weary been helped on their way?
+>Have the sick and the weary been helped on their way?

-When they needed my help was I there?
+>When they needed my help was I there?

-Then wake up and do something more
+>Then wake up and do something more

-Than dream of your mansion above.
+>Than dream of your mansion above.

-Doing good is a pleasure, a joy beyond measure,
+>Doing good is a pleasure, a joy beyond measure,

-A blessing of duty and love.1
+>A blessing of duty and love.[^1]
+>

 The Lord regularly sends wake-up calls to all of us.
 Sometimes it may be a sudden feeling of sympathy for someone in need.
 A father may have felt it when he saw a child fall and scrape a knee.
 A mother may have felt it when she heard the frightened cry of her child in the night.
 A son or a daughter may have felt sympathy for someone who seemed sad or afraid at school.